NotAShelf/nvf/docs/manual/index.md

 ```

 This command will start Neovim with some opinionated plugin configurations, and
-is designed specifically for Nix. the `nix` configuration lets you see how a
+is designed specifically for Nix.
+The `nix` configuration lets you see how a
 fully configured Neovim setup _might_ look like without downloading too many
 packages or shell utilities.